Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Relating to Eisenstein series and boundary symbols

-First, one computes that a modular symbol in $\Hom_{\Gamma_1(5)}(\dDelta^0, \ZZ / 5 \ZZ)$ is completely determined by its values on Similarly, a modular symbol in $\Hom_{\Gamma_1(7)}(\dDelta^0, \ZZ / 7 \ZZ)$ is completely determined by its values on The code generating these sets has already been implemented in SageMath following the methods of \cite[\S~8]{stein}.
-One can then verify numerically that the congruences in the statement of the theorem do hold for all divisors in $S_p$ and find explicitly the constants $c_5 = 2$ and $c_7 = 1$.
-Note that the reduction modulo $p$ of the relevant boundary symbols may be computed directly using Definition~\ref{def:bsymb}:
+First, one computes that a modular symbol in $\Hom_{\Gamma_1(5)}(\dDelta^0, \ZZ / 5 \ZZ)$ is completely determined by its values on Similarly, a modular symbol in $\Hom_{\Gamma_1(7)}(\dDelta^0, \ZZ / 7 \ZZ)$ is completely determined by its values on The code that generates these sets has already been implemented in SageMath following the methods of \cite[\S~8]{stein}.
+One can verify numerically that the congruences in the statement of the theorem hold for all divisors in $S_p$ and find explicitly the constants $c_5 = 2$ and $c_7 = 1$.
+Note that the reduction modulo $p$ of the relevant boundary symbols can be calculated directly using Proposition~\ref{prop:bsymb}: